ninjaki8/light-conky/README.md

 ## Installation

-Use the package manager to install conky.
+Use the apt package manager to install conky.

 ```bash
 sudo apt install conky-all